 From the early 1980s, Tim Berners-Lee, an independent builder employed by CERN, the European Organisation for Nuclear Research, created the concept of a project predicated on a theory called ‘hypertext.’
 The term ‘hypertext’ identifies the screen of text on a computer display or some other digital device with related references to the additional text, which may be shown level by level progressively determined by the viewer’s requirement.
 That would ease data to be updated and shared among coworkers and fellow employees.
 The model he made was known as’Enquire’.

 A reasonably powerful user experience followed and opened up the doorway to a universe of opportunities.

-Back in 1989, Berners-Lee seized the chance of merging hypertext using the Internet; lo and behold, the World Wide Web began.
-Though it took a further two to three years before seeing of data or internet pages has been made possible with a line-mode browser.
+In 1989, Berners-Lee seized the chance of merging hypertext using the Internet; lo and behold, the World Wide Web began.
+It took a further two to three years before seeing data or internet pages has been made possible with a line-mode browser.

 Back in 1996, Microsoft created its original browser, an aggressive usability instrument using its tags and attributes.
 The world awakened to terms such as HTML mark-up, plug-ins, widgets, midgets, motion images, and many, many more.

 The Browser wars